mattaereal/sipticen/README.md

 * Parseando y mostrando información básica de la topología ejemplo:

 `$ ./sipticen.py --parse misc/core/topology_sample.xml `

-# Comentarios.
+# Comentarios (spanish)

-El código actualmente se encuentra subido a github, bajo la licencia MIT, en dónde se puede clonar sin problema usando git, ya que es público, y parte de esta documentación será agregada eventualmente para que esté al acceso de todos.
+Como se puede ver el código actualmente se encuentra subido a github, bajo la licencia MIT, en dónde se puede clonar sin problema usando git, ya que es de acceso público.

 En principio se había comenzado a desarrollar la herramienta utilizando **Scapy**, pero las problemáticas que posee al no poder utilizar el formato de captura **PcapNG** hicieron que sea limitante el uso del mismo.
 El formato **PcapNG** posee determinados metadatos que eran fundamentales para la realización de este trabajo, como por ejemplo la identificación de cada interfaz en donde fué tomada la captura dentro de cada frame.

 Se utilizó **PyShark** como alternativa a **Scapy**, pero éste también presentaba limitaciones.
 El módulo hace un llamado (subprocess.call) al binario **tshark** con la captura, y éste devuelve un **XML** en formato **PSML** (Packet Summary Markup Language).
 Por ende era imposible obtener el formato **RAW** de cada paquete, para poder guardar una selección de ellos en una captura aparte.
 Es por ello que se agregó la opción **--print-readable** como una alternativa más para observar los paquetes.

+# Observations (english)

+In the beggining of the development of the tool, the core module being used was **Scapy**, but starting from the fact that **Scapy** can't work with PcapNG files, which are a prerequisite for this to work (since PcapNG saves metadata on each packet which is totally necessary, such as the interface id on where the frame was captured), made me rethink of using another one.

+So I switched to **PyShark** as an alternative, but this module also had a few limitations. **PyShark** makes a *subprocess.call* to the binary **tshark** with the capture, and this returns an **XML** in **PSML** (Packet Summary Markup Language) format.
+And it also did not have a way to save a list of desired packets to a new capture file.
+Thus, it was impossible for me to save a selection of packets to disk, neither patch the parser in runtime to get the **RAW** format of each packet to manually save them.
+So as a workaraound I decided to use the flag **--print-readable** as an option to see the detailed packet information in text.